 SO, GDPR (that was new to me): GDPR compliance, EU data must reside in EU data centres.
 That’s nice to know.

 Most importantly there’s an Imou support page here.
-SO, with no guarantees I’m going to like this one – here goes:
+SO, here goes:

 The Imou is made by the Hangzhou Huacheng Network Technology Co.
 Ltd. who are based in Hangzhou, China (obviously).

-Iniitial thoughts – only 2.4Ghz WiFi supported (along with most other cameras of this type) which could affect that headline 1080p claim – not much use if the WiFi is weak (but you could use the WIRED connection).
+Iniitial thoughts – only 2.4Ghz WiFi supported (along with most other cameras of this type) which COULD but doesn’t affect that headline 1080p claim – a claim whicxh would be of little use if the 2.4Ghz WiFi became a bottleneck as has happened with some other cameras I’ve reviewed (you could, in this case, of course use the WIRED connection).
 It turns out to be just FINE and I feel no need to plug in the hardwired Ethernet.

 The thick, nicely-made manual has in total 8 sides in English – the rest in a range of languages.
 The camera has the now-familiar cable combining (low voltage) power and Ethernet connector – great bearing in mind my comments about WiFi but of course the Ethernet connector slightly increases the size of the hole you’ll need if going through a wall.